Oxcentrics

 The band continued in a changed form in London in the 1980s, managed by Olly Weindling, using many of the top young London jazz musicians such as Ashley Slater, Mark Lockheart and Billy Jenkins.
 Guests included Django Bates, Iain Ballamy and many others from Loose Tubes.
 In 1988, the Oxcentrics produced a CD, Oxcentromania! through Eccentric Records.

 In 2005, the Oxcentrics reformed to celebrate their 30th anniversary.
 They also got together again in 2006 for a one-off gig at a ball held at St Hugh's College, Oxford, again in 2016 for a late 40th-anniversary gig, and in 2019 back at University College, Oxford, followed by a recording session.
-In 2020, during the COVID-19 pandemic, the band produced a distributed lockdown version of the 1925 song Don't Bring Lulu.
+In 2020, during the COVID-19 pandemic, the band produced a distributed lockdown versions of the 1925 song Don't Bring Lulu and the 1918 song After You've Gone.
+In 2024, the Oxcentrics celebrated their 50th anniversary slightly early as part of the University College, Oxford 775th anniversary celebrations.